oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 }
 ```

 This class has a lot going on, so let me explain a few things.
 In previous versions of Spring Security, there was an `authorizeRequests()` lambda you could use to secure paths.
 It still exists, but it's deprecated in Spring Security 6.
 It's permissive by default, with means any paths you don't specify will be allowed.
-The recommended way, shown here with `authorizeHttpRequests()` denies by default, so you have to specify the resources you want to allow Spring Security to serve up, as well as the ones that the React app has.
+The recommended way, shown here with `authorizeHttpRequests()` denies by default.
+This means you have to specify the resources you want to allow Spring Security to serve up, as well as the ones that the React app has.

-The `requestMatchers` line defines what URLs are allowed for anonymous users.
-You will soon configure things so your React app is served up by your Spring Boot app, hence the reason for allowing web files, "/" and "/index.html".
+The `requestMatchers` lines defines what URLs are allowed for anonymous users.
+You will soon configure things so your React app is served up by your Spring Boot app, hence the reason for allowing "/", "/index.html", and web files.
 You might also notice an exposed `/api/user` path.

 The `RequestCache` bean overrides the default request cache.
 It saves the referrer header (misspelled `referer` in real life), so Spring Security can redirect back to it after authentication.
 The referrer-based request cache comes in handy when you're developing React on `http://localhost:3000` and want to be redirected back there after logging in.

 Configuring CSRF (cross-site request forgery) protection with `CookieCsrfTokenRepository.withHttpOnlyFalse()` means that the `XSRF-TOKEN` cookie won't be marked HTTP-only, so React can read it and send it back when it tries to manipulate data.
 The `CsrfTokenRequestAttributeHandler` is no longer the default, so you have to configure it as the request handler.
 You can read [this Stack Overflow answer](https://stackoverflow.com/a/74521360/65681) to learn more.
 Basically, since we're not sending the CSRF token to an HTML page, so we don't have to worry about BREACH attacks.
 This means we can revert to the previous default from Spring Security 5.

-You'll need to create `CookieCsrfFilter.java` because Spring Security 6 no longer sets the cookie for you.
+You'll need to create the `CookieCsrfFilter` class that's added because Spring Security 6 no longer sets the cookie for you.
 Create it in the `web` package.

 ```java
 package com.okta.developer.jugtours.web;